Finding ways to grow a WordPress plugin right from launch is not an easy task.

 To be honest, not many asked us those questions directly, but they didn’t have to.
 The deactivation feedback we received through Freemius was a clear indication of what we could do to make things better.

 Spotlight did a good job of breaking down all the options into a beautiful UI, but the UX still needed some work.
 We accepted that challenge and modified the onboarding process.

-In the latest version (v0.8 and later), Spotlight first presents the template options (or the option to design your own custom feed) and shows an interactive demo preview of that design before the user even connects their Instagram account.
+In the latest version (v0.8 until pre-v1.0), Spotlight first presents the template options (or the option to design your own custom feed) and shows an interactive demo preview of that design before the user even connects their Instagram account.

 Here’s what the onboarding experience looks like now: